PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 constant rejects; transactional hardening remains separate from this exact ownership checkpoint.

+The Transpose/Mean/Mul/Add/post-Transpose compatibility rule is now isolated in `passes/mean_affine_prepost_layout.py`.
+Its complete 359-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.
+It preserves NCHW-to-NHWC reduction-axis remapping, commutative affine inputs, static broadcast validation, channel-constant rotation and copy-on-write, post-Transpose alias collapse, tensor metadata and quantization propagation, fixed-point restart, pruning, statistics, and all three ordered source call positions reached through five runtime invocations.
+The lowerer retains a one- call private wrapper.

+The former giant direct-builder axis-remap fixture is now a focused module and runs the pass owner and private wrapper on deep copies, comparing the complete ModelIR.
+LINEA supplies five measured zero-owner invocations before and after the move, records zero process-tree SWAP, and reproduces all five core artifacts byte for byte.
+Positive production ownership is therefore not claimed.
+The raw owner retains an unbounded complete-map scan and in-place axes/constant updates without an immutable all-or-nothing plan; transactional hardening remains separate from this exact ownership checkpoint.

 The broader residual Add/Mul/Add/PReLU compatibility rule is isolated in `passes/residual_affine_prelu_layout.py`.
 Its complete 415-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.